Top 5 Vegetables for Detox and a Long Life

 Read more: Dietary Habits to Fight Premature Aging

 4. WatercressWhether sautéed with a little garlic, boiled, raw in salads, or served with cheese, watercress is delicious and one of the best vegetables for detox and promoting longevity.
 These benefits and more are why you should always look for it at the farmers markets!

 - Watercress contains abundant amounts of carotenoids, antioxidants that fight free radicals and promote the healing of the skin.

 - It’s good for your digestion, and helps improve liver and kidney function.

 - You might also be interested to know that watercress contains high levels of iodine, which can regulate your metabolism and stabilize your weight.

 - Watercress has numerous antioxidants as well, including iron, calcium, and magnesium, which along with vitamins A, C, and E help fight wrinkles and damage from the sun.

-5. Shitake mushroomsYou might not be accustomed to eating mushrooms, but the shitake variety is worth adding to your grocery list thanks to its incredible ability to cleanse your body, strengthen your immune system, and above all preserve your youth and fight the signs of aging.
+5. Shitake mushroomsAnother one of our vegetables for detox are mushrooms.
+The shitake variety is really worth adding to your grocery list thanks to its incredible ability to cleanse your body, strengthen your immune system, and above all preserve your youth and fight the signs of aging.

 Although this mushroom (and others like it) are more typically found in Asian cuisine, it’s always fun to experiment with new recipes – especially if it’s healthy!
 Once you read the following, no doubt you’ll be looking for shitake mushrooms in the special foods section of your regular grocery store: